makerdao/community/governance/votes/JanSky Executive Exercise June 12, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **major items** will occur within the Maker Protocol:
-- Flapper
-- Curve steth/eth offboarding
-- Scope Parameter changes
+- A new Flapper will be deployed via Uniswap v2 pool and initial parameters, as detailed below.
+- Curve ETH/stETH offboarding step one will be initiated, with changes to [Debt Ceiling Instant Access Module (DC-IAM)](https://manual.makerdao.com/module-index/module-dciam) as described below.
+- Recommended parameter changes from Responsible Facilitators will be executed, including changes to the [Dai Savings Rate (DSR)](https://manual.makerdao.com/parameter-index/core/param-dai-savings-rate), [Liquidation Ratios (`mat`)](https://manual.makerdao.com/parameter-index/vault-risk/param-liquidation-ratio), and [Debt Ceilings](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) as described below.
+- Actions for budget stream management and distribution will take place, as detailed below.
+- 229.44 MKR will be distributed to Aligned Delegates for the June performance.

 If this executive proposal passes, the following **minor items** will be made to the Maker Protocol:
-- Delegate Compensation
-- Budget Activities
+- A proxy spell for Spark Protocol will be executed, as detailed below.
-- RWA Housekeeping
+- RWA Housekeeping will be performed for Andromeda (RWA015-A) enabling the multi-swap conduit, as detailed below.
-- DssCron HouseKeeping
+- DssCron HouseKeeping will be performed to update the Chainlog with all used DssCron addresses, as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**